snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/testing/index.md

 ## Further testing

-You can use the above method to test sources and targets from a local environment too, which can be useful in combination with transformations - simply set up the appropriate authentication for your source and/or target, add them to your configuration file, and run as directed above.
+You can use the above method to test sources and targets from a local environment too, which can be useful in combination with transformations, once you set up the appropriate authentication for your source and/or target, add them to your configuration file, and run as directed above.